HSBC share price moves higher in February ahead of full-year results

 ‘With that in mind, the downtrend looks likely to continue following this pullback, with a rise through £6.03 required to negate this outlook.’

-Trendline support has now turned into resistance, with price likely to turn lower from here.
+Trendline support has now turned into resistance, with the price likely to turn lower from here.
 Watch for a decline through the £5.84 support level to bring about a short-term bearish confirmation signal.

 Seize a share opportunity today